Pratiksingh07-dy/Surveil-AI/README.md

 That thought stuck with me: **why can't the camera itself tell you when something is wrong?**

-As a CS student, when I got the opportunity to build a final year project, I knew exactly what I wanted to solve.
+As a CS student, when I got the opportunity to build a project, I knew exactly what I wanted to solve.
 Instead of humans watching screens for hours, what if an AI could flag suspicious activity the moment it happens — in real time?